kalidindis/katana-tutorial-swift/Chapter3/README.md

 We basically passed the proper `didTap` parameter to each cell.

-Compile and run: you should be able to play with the cells now!
+Compile and run: you should be able to tap the cells now and see them change!

 ### Manage A New Game

-We miss just one piece of logic to complete our game: start a new match when the current one is finished.
+We miss one piece of logic to complete our game: start a new match when the current one is finished.
 In the current implementation, in fact, when the match finishes (either because a player won, or because there are no more valid moves) the new game button appears, but it doesn't do anything.

 We need to create and then connect a new action.
-Let's create a new file named `NewGame.swift` and paste the following code:
+Let's fist create a new file named `NewGame.swift` and paste the following code:

 ```swift
 import Foundation